demieane/MarineBunkerReport/readme.md

 **Step 3)** Double click on the *setup.exe*

 **Step 4)** This will automatically run the application for the first time.
-From now on you can double clic on the *BunkerReports.application* to use the App
+From now on you can double click on the *BunkerReports.application* to use the App

 #### Requirements
 > Windows Operating System with **.NET Framework 4.6.1** installed in the target machine